puppetlabs/design-system/README.md

 The Puppet Design System represents the behaviors, components, principles and visual presentation we share.
 It is based on our objective to provide consistency, efficiency, and quality experiences to our customers.
 With it, we scale design across departments, products, platforms, and time zones.

-For background, see [Puppet Design System](https://confluence.puppetlabs.com/display/PDS) on Confluence and the [Big Picture presentation](https://primetime.bluejeans.com/a2m/events/playback/33fcd61c-3ad2-4413-9393-cc216551d61b).
 Visit the documentation and living styleguide at <https://puppetlabs.github.io/design-system>.

 ## Quick start